AnthonyCalandra/modern-cpp-features/CPP11.md

 ```

 ### decltype
-`decltype` is an operator which returns the _declared type_ of an expression passed to it.
+`decltype` is an operator which returns the _declared type_ of an expression passed to it. cv-qualifiers and references are maintained if they are part of the expression.
 Examples of `decltype`:
 ```c++
 int a = 1; // `a` is declared as type `int` decltype(a) b = a; // `decltype(a)` is `int`